ros-industrial/industrial_ci/README.rst

 * Proven to cover the general requirements of the ROS-based robotics repositories.
 Easily configurable.
 * Users can add custom pre/post processes.
 * Covers ROS1 Indigo, Jade, Kinetic, Lunar, Melodic and ROS2 distributions.
-* This repo provides scripts for `Bitbucket CI`, `Gitlab CI`, and `Travis CI` only, but it can be easily adapted for other CI services.
+* This repo provides scripts for `Bitbucket CI`, `Gitlab CI`, `GitHub Actions` and `Travis CI` only, but it can be easily adapted for other CI services.

 For a brief overall introduction, you could also check a presentation: